The following organizations provide best practices and information about rural and tribal transit at a very broad and sweeping level:

 Housing and Urban Development (HUD) provides grants that may include a component for transportation improvement

-National Center on Senior Transportation (NADTC) provides funding and resources for older adults and mobility
+National Aging and Disability Transportation Center (NADTC) provides funding and resources for older adults and mobility

 National Cooperative Highway Research Program (NCHRP) Survey of State Funding for Public Transportation